NCBI-Codeathons/Genes-in-the-Hood/README.md

    This is a specialized region of the bacterial genome that contains repeats and spacers.
 The spacers consist of virus sequences from previous phage infections that are used to recognize future attacks
 - Cas (**C**RISPR-**as**sociated) proteins

 Cas proteins use CRISPR sequences as guides to recognize and cleave specific strands of virus DNA.
 Cas9 is an endonuclease (cleaves internal bonds in DNA) that causes site-directed double-stranded breaks.

 The CRISPR-Cas9 system also has applications in basic research, and in biotechnology, including genome editing for treatment of genetic disorders.

+## Taxonomy

+- Taxonomy rank: Class

+- Gammaproteobacteria - diverse

+- human pathogens – E. coli, Salmonella

+- plant pathogens – Pseudomanas, Xanthomonas

+- photoautotrophs – purple sulfur bacteria

+- methane oxidizers – Methylococcus

 ## Hypothetical user story
-A research group would like to identify Cas9 and Cas9-like proteins in gammaproteobacterial genomes, and download genes in the neighborhood of Cas9.
+A research group would like to identify **Cas9** and Cas9-like proteins in gammaproteobacterial genomes, and download genes in the neighborhood of Cas9.
 They start their search with the gene symbol “cas9” with the goal of finding and downloading
 - protein FASTA files for annotated cas9 genes (e.g., WP_ proteins in RefSeq) in gammaproteobacteria (taxonomic rank = Class; txid 1236; NCBI BLAST name: g-proteobacteria)

 - protein FASTA files for unannotated cas9-like proteins (similar proteins without symbols or informative names)

 - protein FASTA for genes in the neighborhood of cas9 (10 genes on each side)

 - GO (Gene Ontology) terms associated with neighboring genes

 How many of the neighborhoods are unique?
 Can they be classified and made non-redundant?

 ## The Project